techydude2/Action-Sheet/README.md

 Action-Sheet
 ============

-How do they do the share links in mobile Safari?
-You can do it with this!
+Have you ever wanted to make an actionsheet like the share menu in mobile safari?
+You can do it with Action-Sheet!

 Action-Sheet supports both portrait: